dhrubo55/personal-blog/content/posts/day-45-learning-about-the-internals-of-jvm-and-jre-part-3.md

 relative = false

 +++
-1. What is Runtime
-2. Different runtime nouns
-3. Runtime environment
-4. JRE

 `Runtime` and `Runtime Environment` are some of the most overloaded terms in software development.
 It’s confusing for everyone; this word means many different things in many different contexts.
 This post’s goal is to provide you with an intuition behind the many use-cases of `Runtime`

 Runtime is used both as adjective and noun in most of the time.